SharkLinuxSystems/SharkLinux/README.md

 #### DO NOT USE ON PRODUCTION SYSTEMS OR ANY SYSTEM THAT CANNOT BE EASILY RESTORED

-If you intend to use this repo is is suggested to do so inside a VM, Cloud instance or LXD container.
+If you intend to use this repo it is suggested to do so inside a VM, Cloud instance or LXD container.
 SharkLinux is built over Ubuntu Xenial, however SharkLinux is NOT a variant or remix of Ubuntu and many fundamental system changes will occur during the build/install process.
 YOU HAVE BEEN WARNED.